-We wrapped up our mini adventure by venturing down to the small sandy beach on Pushaw Lake to let Oreo wade into the water.
+We wrapped up our mini adventure by venturing down to the small sandy beach on Pushaw Lake.
 Stirred up by a brisk wind, waves lapped the shore.
-The last of this year’s wildflowers — asters, goldenrods and Queen Anne’s lace — danced nearby.
+The last of the year’s wildflowers — asters, goldenrods and Queen Anne’s lace — danced nearby.
 Oaks were raining acorns.
 Fall had arrived.

 Directions: Parking is at Gould’s Landing in Orono, which is located at the north end of Essex Street, where it intersects with Gould Road and Hemlock Point Road.
 This is approximately 6 miles north of where Essex Street intersects with Stillwater Avenue in Bangor.